One moment.

 Solution: The brain reads every inbound ticket, drafts a policy-grounded response, and routes edge cases to the right specialist.
 The human approves; the system learns.

-Proof: Ticket resolution time reduced by 60 percent in pilot, with zero policy-violation escalations on auto-drafted responses.
+Proof: Ticket resolution time reduced by 60 percent in pilot, on a queue where each answer took 8 to 12 minutes and a policy lookup, with zero policy-violation escalations on auto-drafted responses.

 Solution: Decision Traces provide a continuous, queryable audit trail.
 Every hiring decision, every score, every override is linked to its evidence chain and signed.